-Intimate music venues have their place, but when it comes to experiencing a blowout concert, bigger is better.
-From mammoth stadiums to a sprawling lakefront amphitheatre, here's the lowdown on three top music venues in Toronto—and who's headlining in #summer22.
+Intimate music venues have their place, but bigger is better when it comes to experiencing a blowout concert.
+From mammoth stadiums to a sprawling lakefront amphitheatre, here's the lowdown on three top music venues in Toronto—and who's headlining in 2023.

 The scoop: Theoretically, there’s no reason the Scotiabank Arena should sound as good as it does.
 The cavernous concert venue, which opened in February 1999 (as the Air Canada Centre) was envisioned, first and foremost, as a sports stadium.

 The project was spearheaded by the Toronto Raptors organization and the arena’s inaugural event was a Toronto Maple Leafs home game.
 But two days later, the legendary Canadian band, Tragically Hip, christened the venue’s shiny new sound system, and the results have wowed concertgoers ever since.